uday-routhu/Prediction-of-Product-Sales/README.md

 - RMSE = 1,057.480
 - R^2 = 0.595

-- MAE on Test Data: 766.625 for Random Forest Model
-- MAE on Test Data: 804.117 for Linear Regression Based on MAE

   -  Final model was choosen is Linear Regression model
   - The Linear Regression model can explain about 56.7% of the variability in the target variable on the test data.
   -  This means that the model captures some of the patterns and relationships between the features (independent variables) and the target variable (dependent variable).